zhouxiaopang-9675/netbox/docs/models/virtualization/virtualmachine.md

 ### Disk

-The amount of disk storage provisioned, in gigabytes.
+The amount of disk storage provisioned, in megabytes.

+!!! warning
+    This field may be directly modified only on virtual machines which do not define discrete [virtual disks](./virtualdisk.md).
+Otherwise, it will report the sum of all attached disks.

 ### Serial Number

+!!! info "This field was introduced in NetBox v4.1."

-Optional serial number assigned to this VM.
+Optional serial number assigned to this virtual machine.
+Unlike devices, uniqueness is not enforced for virtual machine serial numbers.